09 March 2020

-- When a woman is diagnosed at the earliest stage, her chance of surviving ovarian cancer for 5 years or more doubles from 46% to more than 90%
+- When a woman is diagnosed at the earliest stage, her chance of surviving ovarian cancer for five years or more doubles from 46% to more than 90%

 Everyone is at risk of ovarian cancer, but there are risk factors which make some people more susceptible:

-- Statistics shows the overweight women and smokers are more likely to develop ovarian cancer
+- Statistics show that overweight women and smokers are more likely to develop ovarian cancer

 - The risk of ovarian cancer dramatically increased in patients over 50 and those on hormone replacement therapy (HRT)

 - The risks are much higher for those with a strong family history of breast and ovarian cancer.
-A BRCA one or two gene mutation can increase risk of breast and/or ovarian cancer to a 50-85% lifetime risk
+A BRCA 1 or 2 gene mutation can increase risk of breast and/or ovarian cancer to a 50-85% lifetime risk

 Symptoms to look out for:

 - Feeling bloated

 - Needing to pass urine more urgently or frequently

 Testing for ovarian cancer is usually carried out after a consultation with a gynaecologist.
 A transvaginal ultrasound is the best diagnostic tool for ovarian cancer.
 Other investigations can include a physical examination, CT, MRI and blood tests.